RACE DAY PROCEDURES

 35) At the discretion of the management, drivers and/or cars may be placed in the lineup based on their history of finishes, point finishes and their general ability.
 The discretionary placement within the lineup will supersede a driver's car's scheduled lineup position that would be calculated based on retroactive lineup points as described in this rule book, above.
 This decision will be made based on the opinion and judgment of the management in the best interest of fair and entertaining competition for the entire race community.

 36) In case of any "dead heats", the purses and points relative to their finishing positions will be pooled and divided equally between the two cars.
+In a shootout, a tie will be broken by the best finish in the final leg unless stated otherwise.

 37) Any incident not covered by the Rules and Regulations may be decided upon by the management.
 The decision will constitute the rule for the remainder of the season.